 Lastly, don’t forget your friends from your previous place of work.
 Word of mouth is always a good way to find things out.
 Set up a coffee date and a chat, share your plans.
 Ask for advice.
 You never know, they may be the people to help.

-I’ve shared with your what has worked for me.
-Although honestly, I’m still not up to scratch on the tech but I learn every day.
+I’ve shared with you what worked for me as a relauncher Honestly, I’m still not up to scratch on all the tech but I learn every day.
 As long as there is life, there is an opportunity to learn, so go easy on yourself.

 Are you a launcher?
 How long have you been a stay at home mum?
 What are you most looking forward to, when you return to the work?